pauljhp/unstructuredPreprocessAPI/README.md

 API for preprocessing unstructured documents so they are ready for ingestion into vector dbs/knowledge graphs

 ## Key modules

 ### 1. PDF processing
+- /v1/pdf/extract-pdf/
+Submit a task by uploading a file.
+Usage:
+`res = requests.post(endpoint, files={"file": open(filepath, "rb")}, json=data)`

+- /v1/pdf/extract-pdf-from-url/
+Similar to the `extract-pdf` endpoint, but instead of uploading a file, just submit the url to the pdf file.

+- /v1/tasks/get-results/{task_id}
+Used for retrieving finished tasks

+- /v1/tasks/status/{task_id}
+Used for querying task status.
+202 means task is pending.
+Status code 404 means task does not exist.

+Deprecated:
 - /v0/pdf/upload-and-extract-pdf/
 - /v0/pdf/extract-online-pdf/

 ### 2. Process excel files

+### Usage

 ## Return schema